SimonHansul/EcotoxSystems.jl/README.md

 So are the functions to generate initial states.
 The parameters `p` are a component vector with global (`glb`) and species-level (`spc`) parameters. <br>

-Species-level parameters are internally converted to individual-level parameters (`ind`) when passing them onto a simulator.
+Species-level parameters are internally converted to individual-level parameters  when passing them onto a simulator.
-The function that converts `spc` to `ind` is also a keyword argument of `ODE_simulator`. <br>
+The function that performs this conversion is also a keyword argument of `ODE_simulator`. <br>

 ### Individual variability